The New Adventures of GA4: A Reporting Issues Update

 Thinking about starting a Google ads campaign?
 Great!
 Deciding on a budget that will move the needle and make a significant impact on your business is a critical step.

-Paid search ads are a powerful way to position your business’ messaging at the top of Google’s Search Engine Results Page (SERP) to share valuable key differentiators and strong call-to-actions.
+Paid search ads are a powerful way to position your business’ messaging at the top of Google’s Search Engine Results Page (SERP) to share valuable key differentiators and strong calls-to-action.
 These steps help to drive conversions and increase website traffic.
 Because you’re paying every time a user clicks on your ad, it’s important to make sure your campaigns have enough budget to stay live for at least 65% of the day, particularly during peak hours.
 Here’s how you figure out what that magic number is.

 First, start by making a list of the top searched keywords for your business from your perspective.
 Since you know your business well, you can likely put together at least 20-30 words/phrases on your own you think potential visitors would be searching for.
 Jot down the various terms and phrases you’ve searched.